lealceldeiro/gms/client/README.md

 By default Chromium is used.
 You can use Google Chrome or Firefox by activating them at [`karma.conf.js`](src/karma.conf.js)

-* Run `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io) and `npm run testwatch` in order to watch for changes while running the tests.
-With `npm run testcoverage` it can be generated a coverage report.
+* Run `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io) and `npm run test:watch` in order to watch for changes while running the tests.
+With `npm run test:coverage` it can be generated a coverage report.

 ### Running end-to-end tests